Healthy Homes Assessment Maoribank

 What We Do

-As building inspectors we are experts in all issues that come with specialist house examinations.
-We’re there to ensure you make the right choice when it comes to purchasing your next property.
+As building inspectors, we are experts in all aspects associated with professional house examinations.
+We’re there to ensure that you make the correct decision when purchasing your next property.

-We value your money, and undertake detailed examinations to ensure that you don’t encounter any unpleasant or costly unpleasant surprises, so you can relax and focus on the fun aspects of purchasing or owning a home.
+We value your money, and undertake detailed examinations to ensure that you don’t get any unexpected or expensive surprise costs, meaning you can relax and focus on the exciting aspects of buying or owning an home.

-We are specialised in a range of services to make sure you are completely informed about the condition of any property you could be looking to purchase or sell in addition to other solutions.
+We specialise in a variety of services to ensure you are fully informed about the condition of any property you could be thinking of buying or selling as well as additional solutions.

-Our systematic approach to your inspection of your home and the most up-to-date software technology that incorporates digital images into the report, you can actually see any issues that may be discovered.
-Thanks to our comprehensive report, it’s easy to understand why we have so many clients who recommend our service to family members and friends.
+With our systematic approach to your inspection of your home and the most up-to-date software technology with digital photos embedded into your report, you are able to actually see any problems that might be found.
+With our detailed report, it’s not surprising that we get so many clients recommending our services to their family and acquaintances.

 • Pre Purchase & Pre Sale Reports